JetBlue passenger suddenly opens exit door as flight is taxiing for takeoff at Boston airport

 The opening of the overwing exit door caused an emergency slide to deploy aboard JetBlue flight 161 from Boston to San Juan, the airline said in a statement.

+“They were like freaking out,” passenger Fred Wynn told WCVB-TV.
+“They were like, ‘Stop, stop’!”

+Wynn said the passenger was seated behind him and was arguing with his girlfriend over a cellphone, then “the the guy got up and ran down the aisle” toward the door.

-“The flight was eventually swapped to another aircraft and has since landed in San Juan.
-We greatly appreciate our customers’ understanding as we worked to address this situation, ” the airline said.
+JetBlue said the flight was eventually swapped to another aircraft and landed in San Juan.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.